 Your sales follow-up call might sound something like this: "Jim, I know taking on this project is a big decision and a big investment and that it will have a big impact on you and your team.
 This is why I thought you might be interested in <insert article, ROI calculator, case study, white paper, eBook, etc.>.
 Let's schedule a time to talk through your questions and concerns."

 Can you see the difference between these approaches and the "just checking in" approach?
 These alternatives build value into the sales process.
-They position you as a genuine sales person who sincerely cares about the prospect and his or her well being.
+By sharing fresh ideas and insights you position you as a genuine sales person who sincerely cares about the prospect and his or her well being.
 They make the interaction valuable and memorable for the prospect.
 Stop using the line "I'm just checking in," and start helping (and influencing) your prospects decision making process.

 How do you make sales follow-up calls?
 What is your strategy?
 What do find most frustrating about this process?
 Let's start a conversation in the comments section below.

 Dan Fisher is founder and owner of Menemsha Group, a provider of sales enablement solutions dedicated to helping IT staffing firms improve win rates, shorten their sales cycle, and increase revenue per sales rep. Since launching Menemsha Group in 2008, Dan has consulted with over 200 IT staffing firms and has invested over 5000 hours coaching IT staffing sales reps.
 He’s authored is his own proprietary sales methodology and has previously spoken at Staffing World, TechServe Alliance and Bullhorn Live 2012.
 Prior to launching Menemsha Group, Dan spent 16 years in the IT industry running local, regional and national sales teams.
 Dan worked for Kelly Services, Oracle Corporation and Alliance Consulting.
 Dan currently resides in Boston, Ma.